runners4tme/hapibook/chapter-4.md

 }
 ```

+This is the last handler for our destinations.
+We need to use the query object from our request for this task.
+We create an async function, inside this function, we create a variable called query which will hold all the parameters that we want to filter our destinations with when we request for them.
+This means that we can filter destinations by currency, population, etc. We then use our helper toolkit to create a response and return it.
+If we encounter an error, we respond with a bad request.

-Now we need to add some controllers for our routes, let's create a folder called route on the route of our project.
+Now we need create the object that will be used for configuring our routes, let's create a folder called routes inside the controllers directory.

 ```
 $ mkdir routes